 was inside this beautiful, captivating establishment.
 After all, Ransom didn't

-want to enter into a place that might be unseemly.
+want to be seen entering a place that might be unseemly.
 He was too prideful to fall for

 that temptation.
 But despite his waiting longer than he meant to, no one